Many people ask me how I came to be a funeral celebrant.

 I already had over 20 years’ experience of creating and facilitating rites of passage, and leading ceremonies from the heart.
 In 2014 a terminally ill friend asked me to lead her funeral service.
 I was honoured to work with her on this, and when the time came to take her service, I truly realised the value and importance of a good farewell gathering, and knew that I had found my calling.

-I trained with Green Fuse – I valued their personal and creative approach, and the demanding thoroughness of their externally accredited Diploma course.
-I have been working as a Civil Celebrant / Independent Celebrant (the terms are largely interchangeable) since 2015.
+I achieved my Diploma in Funeral Celebrancy, and have been working as a Civil Celebrant / Independent Celebrant (the terms are largely interchangeable) since 2015.

 I really care about helping people to create heartfelt and unique farewells.
 Many people are not aware of how much choice and freedom they have in creating a fitting funeral service – I can help you explore what aspects are important to you, and to create a flow to the service so that everything that needs to be said and done is accomplished.